Could investing in solar energy pay off sooner than you think?

 Many residential home solar power systems are eligible for a federal solar tax credit (also called the Investment Tax Credit, or ITC).

-At the time of this writing, you can get up to 30% of your installation costs back by claiming the tax credit when you file with the IRS.
+At the time of this writing, you can get up to 30% of your eligible installation costs back by claiming the tax credit when you file with the IRS.

 The ITC benefits residential and commercial customers, and there is no cap on its value.